 I have always been a motivated and driven person, especially with my career.
 I am a “glass is half full” type of person, there is always a way and always a solution.
-Then life started to get serious, I was moving up the career ladder and I was driven more then ever.
-I started my own PR, Marketing & Events company in 2008 and became work obsessed, literally to the point that nothing else mattered.
+Then life started to get serious, being a pharmaceutical scientist was not what I wanted as career.
+After my realisation I was driven more then ever, and decided to start my own company in 2008 and became work obsessed.
+Quite literally to the point that nothing else mattered.
 It was always work first, money first, the need for success was like an illness that plagued me.
 Many would have seen a successful woman in the making, when in reality that “glass is half full” girl was slowly tearing herself apart little by little until the year of my 30th birthday (2010), when I ended up in hospital and there was nothing of me left.
 I hit rock bottom, physically, mentally and did not have any spirit left to push on.

 What Did I Do Next?

 I realised my obsession with work was not healthy (err, ya think).
 My want for success at any cost was intense.
 I listen to society and their formula of how to be successful in life.
 How to dress, who to date, where to frequent, how to speak, the type of degree to study, work a 9 to 5, where to party, who to party with, what age to be engaged at and on and on.
-Not to say that doing any of the mentioned is incorrect, but its not about whats right, wrong or “appropriate” (yes, that word still gets on my nerves)…..its about whats right for YOU, what is appropriate for YOU.
+Not to say that doing any of the mentioned is incorrect, but it wasn’t right for ME.
 Most of the time I was screaming, “Let me out!”, inside my head as I was not allowed to be ME, because ME was not “appropriate” according to society.
-Yes I know, heard this a million times right?
-Or had a friend who did the same, or….yeah that’s ME, that’s me right now, how do I get out?
 OK, so what did I do next?
-Well at that point my head was still all over the place and my body was a mess.
+At that point my head was still all over the place and my body was a mess.
 I could not focus or cope with anything too much, let along trying to answer the questions – What does my life MEAN, what have I DONE!?
-So I did what any sane person would do, I broke up with my fiancé (yep, whole other story), I sold my company, moved in with my sister and her boyfriend (she was 23 yrs old at the time), quit everything to do with PR, Marketing & Events and decide to take however many months it took, to get healthy and fit.
+So I did what any sane person would do, I broke up with my fiancé (yep, whole other story), I sold my company, moved in with my sister and her boyfriend (she was 23 yrs old at the time), quit everything and decide to take however many months it took, to get healthy and fit.
 That was my goal, my only goal, it was all I could cope with (yes I know, everyone else thought I lost it too)!

 Here Is Where It All Started

 Jobless, no boyfriend, living with my younger sister, no idea what I was going to do with my life, friends no where to be seen (or if they were around, were not very supportive) and ill!
 Little did I know that this was the start of my life changing journey because it felt like a pile of crap at this point.
 I was not earning any money and decided I wanted access to a gym for free.
-So I applied for a part-time job as a receptionist at LA Fitness, where I had no managerial responsibility, did not need to think (well compared to my old job anyway), was 15mins walk from the flat and where I could go to the gym for free.
+So I applied for a part-time job as a gym receptionist, where I had no managerial responsibility, did not need to think (well compared to my old job anyway), was 15mins walk from my flat and where I could go to the gym for free.
 Yes, I went from owner of a company (in Mayfair might I add), to working for minimum wage.
-There was nothing wrong with that of course, but I soon found out that the people around me thought differently.
-I was no longer the person that could get into the best clubs and restaurants with out having to wait.
+There’s nothing wrong with this of course, but I soon found out that the people around me thought differently.
+I was no longer the person that could get into the best clubs and restaurants without having to wait.
 No longer the person that had the contact they needed.
 No longer the person to go to for help or to off load their issues on, because I was the one that needed the help this time.
 Slowly but surely people disappeared.
-The ones that stayed, well I will tell you that later on.
+The ones that stayed, well I’ll tell you later.
 I did not care at this point, I was getting fit and keeping myself busy.
 Just trying to find my feet again, trying to figure out how I can be ME, when I had no idea who ME was anymore.
 I realised I was so busy being someone else making everyone else happy, I forgot who I was and what made me happy.

-Three months in I was doing some form of excercise at least 5 times a week.
+Three months in I was doing some form of exercise at least 5 times a week.
 Some intense, some soft and gentle.
 I was still trying to find my gym legs, what I liked, what I didn’t like.
 I was also seeing an acupuncturist once a week and taking Chinese herbal medicines.
-Why did I go the holistic route, because I have been put through years of the NHS system before via my with my hereditary blood disorder (beta-thalassemia, yes another story) and to be frank, it was not much help.
-I was diagnosed with an eating disorder (yes, they actually said that), from a blood disorder to an eating disorder.
-So you can see why a western medical approach was not my first port of call.
-Not that I do not agree with western medicine, I just believe it works better with some illness rather than others and same with a holistic approach.
-ANYWAY, I digress.
-It was then when I was stood at the gym reception, looking at the physiotherapy clinic opposite, that I had an eureka moment.
+Why not western medicine?
+Long story short, I had a really bad experience with the NHS.
+Not that I do not agree with western medicine, or the NHS.
+It was just a path I preferred.
+I believe it works better with some illness rather than others and same with a holistic approach.
+ANYWAY, it was then when I was stood at the gym reception, looking at the physiotherapy clinic opposite, that I had a eureka moment.
 Why not become a physiotherapist!
 A job where I can help people with their general body health.
 I can relate to desk job workers as I used to be one myself, I understood the environment and mind set of the corporate world and it is something that I would be happy doing.
 Helping people!
-My first and second degree were in the sciences, I had a years stint working for the NHS (again another story), I was good with people…..it was a PERFECT fit!
+My first degree was in the sciences, I had a years stint working for the NHS (again another story), I was good with people, it was a PERFECT fit!
 It was also around that time that I discovered yoga, but not realised the full potential it had at that moment.
 So off I went to research universities with physiotherapy courses and that was when I stumbled upon osteopathy.
 Never heard of it before, but the more I looked into it, the more I liked it.